matix2/ForceClone/README.md

+# IMPORTANT
+As of 26/07/2022 VRChat released an update which includes a kernel anti-cheat known as Easy Anti-Cheat, this makes the usage of mods impossible.
+While this may stop mods that can be used maliciously such as force clone, it also stops users from using mods that are actually necessary to improve the game's qol.
+If you are looking for alternatives, feel free to check out [ChilloutVR](https://store.steampowered.com/app/661130/ChilloutVR/).

 # ForceClone
 [![GitHub release](https://img.shields.io/github/v/release/matix2/ForceClone.svg)](https://github.com/matix2/ForceClone/releases) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 A melonloader mod that allows you to clone public VRChat avatars without the target's permission.